-This years cruise is the 1st - 6th August 2017, you can see the full itinerary hereSpend six days on a large luxurious yacht enjoying the splendour of the Inner Hebrides, the breathtaking wildlife and the fabulous food and drink offered by this unique region of the British Isles.
+This years cruise is the 23rd - 28th June, you can see the full itinerary hereSpend six days on a large luxurious yacht enjoying the splendour of the Islands and Lochs of South West Scotland, the breathtaking wildlife and the fabulous food and drink offered by this unique region of the British Isles.
 With a Yachtmaster Instructor as skipper take as big a part in the sailing and navigation of the yacht as you wish.
 Or you can just sit back, relax and enjoy the wonderful scenery and wild life.
 Each year the itinerary tends to vary, so for exact details of this years cruise check out the link above, for what might happen next year see below

 Usually we take advantage of the great restaurants in this part of Scotland and have a meal ashore, and give you the chance to see if the five star restaurants of the island are up to the challenge set on Celtic Star.
 Of course you can also visit the distillery here and sample both the Tobermory and the Ledaig whiskies that are produced on the island of Mull.